-- Sourcewise in partnership with the California Department of Food and Agriculture, distributed 2,000 Senior Farmers Market Nutrition Vouchers to low-income seniors.
-(2016 present) - Multipurpose Senior Services Program's Supervisor, Bonita Krasnopoler was Co-Chair of People Acting in Community Together (PACT).
-(2015 - 2017) - Chief Operating Officer, Mary Tinker, served as the California Association of Public Authority (CAPA) President.
-(2013 2018) - Sourcewise was a participating member of the citizen Watch Dog Committee of the Valley Transportation Authority.
+- Sourcewise partners with Nonprofit Leads & San Jose City Council Partners on Food Distribution in response to the Pandemic (March 2020 - present) - Sourcewise in partnership with the California Department of Food and Agriculture, distributed 2,000 Senior Farmers Market Nutrition Vouchers to low-income seniors.
+(2016 2020) - Multipurpose Senior Services Program's Supervisor, Bonita Krasnopoler was Co-Chair of People Acting in Community Together (PACT).
+(2015 - 2017) - Director of Public Authority, Edith Gong, serves as Secretary of the California Association of Public Authorities for IHSS (CAPA).
+(2022-present) - Sourcewise was a participating member of the citizen Watch Dog Committee of the Valley Transportation Authority.
 (2017-2018) - Chief Executive Officer of Sourcewise, Aneliza Del Pinal, served as Vice Chair on the Santa Clara County Citizens Advisory and Citizens Watch Dog Committee Valley Transportation Authority, providing guidance and leadership on the impact of transportation services for seniors.
-(2019) - Sourcewise participated in the Chronic Disease Strategic Plan of Santa Clara County by providing input on the impact on the aging community.
-(2019) - Chief Operating Officer, Mary Tinker, serves as Central Region Vice President of CAPA (2018 present)
+(2019)